IMF vs. World Bank: Navigating the Global Financial Landscape

 Board of Governors and Executive Directors

-In both the IMF and the World Bank, important decisions are made by the Board of Governors.
+The Board of Governors makes important decisions in both the IMF and the World Bank.
 These are people from member countries who represent their nations in these organizations.
 They are usually finance ministers or central bank governors.

 There are also Executive Directors in each institution.
-They help with the everyday work and provide advice on big decisions.
-Each Executive Director represents a group of countries.
-Some countries even work together as a group.
+They help with everyday work and provide advice on big decisions.
+Each Executive Director represents a group of countries, and some countries even work together.

 Decision-Making Processes and Voting Power